 - Add parmesan cheese.
 Lastly, add some parmesan cheese to the pasta, then toss until the cheese is just melted then quickly turn off the heat.

 Storing Leftover Pasta:

-Store the leftover pasta in an airtight container, properly stored, it can last 3-5 days in the fridge.
+Transfer the leftover pasta to an airtight container.
+Properly stored, it can last 3-5 days in the fridge.

 - a Large deep saute pan

 - 1 pound Bratwurst, (chasing removed)

 - ½ cup wheat beer or pale ale